PHOENIXCONTACT/MORYX-Framework/docs/articles/AbstractionLayer.md

 ## Activities

-An [Activity](xref:Activities) is the smallest separately executable step of a Process.
+An [Activity](Processing/Activities.md) is the smallest separately executable step of a Process.

 ## Capabilities

-[Capabilities](xref:Capabilities) are used to find a matching *Resource* for an Activity.
+[Capabilities](Processing/Capabilities.md) are used to find a matching *Resource* for an Activity.

 ## Constraints

-[Constraints](xref:Constraints) may be used when calling a ReadyToWork to be able to restrict the possible activities which could be dispatched to the resource which has called the ReadyToWork.
+[Constraints](Processing/Constraints.md) have a similar impact on the mapping between activities and resources.
+In contrast to the capabilities, constraints aren't sets of provided and required abilities, but boolean conditions that might restrict the possibility to execute an activity on a resource.
+The constraint is also not based on an inherent property of the activity or resource but arises from the current context in the system.

 ## Identity